-'''

 pyfits.new_table(args, kwargs)

-'''

-Deprecated since version 3.2: Use FITS_rec.from_columns() to create a new FITS_rec data object from the input columns to pass into the constructor for BinTableHDU or TableHDU instead.
+Deprecated since version 3.3: Use BinTableHDU.from_columns() for new BINARY tables or TableHDU.from_columns() for new ASCII tables instead.

 Create a new table from the input column definitions.

 Warning: Creating a new table using this method creates an in-memory copy of all the column arrays in the input.
 This is because if they are separate arrays they must be combined into a single contiguous array.